Hoka One One Mafate Speed Review Facts

 Mafate Speed outsole is comprised of RMAT over layers of EVA foam which adds durability.
 Runners may find the high abrasion rubber to be a bit sparse to provide the level of durability Hoka One One users are accustomed to.
 However, the wide outsole platform of this trail-running shoe does provide the stability necessary for endurance runs or sprints.
-The outsole definitely delivers the kind of durability and traction needed for the daily run, if not so much for off trail running.
-The combination of materials are perfectly balanced for hitting the turf and hold up well, even on an all-day marathon
+The outsole definitely delivers the kind of durability and traction needed for the daily run, if not so much for off-trail running.
+The combination of materials is perfectly balanced for hitting the turf and hold up well, even on an all-day marathon event.

 Hoka One One has a reputation for comfortable support and they live up to their name in the creation of this midsole.
 The CMEVA upper midsole gives this shoe the classic Hoka One One “cloud-like” quality, with a comfort that the foot will sink into.
 The EVA foam is about 30% lighter than your standard running shoes and is definitively more voluminous, helping to evenly distribute shock from heel strikes.
 The overall geometry of the midsole is great for daily runs, providing cushioned comfort